AndyClifton/accessibility/README.md

 This repository contains the files required to build and test the `accessibility` LaTeX package.

-`Accessibility` improves the structure and tagging of PDF files generated from LaTeX.
+`Accessibility` was written as a proof-of-concept showing how to improve the structure and tagging of PDF files generated from LaTeX.
 These features make PDF documents machine readable and thus enable document readers (e.g. the Adobe Acrobat series) to automatically process and present the document.

-You can obtain the `accessibility` package [through CTAN](https://ctan.org/pkg/accessibility).
+## News
+...

 ## History